-This option does this Total Care Plan Total Care Plan Super For full details see page Plan Protection You don't have to pay TPD premiums while the life insured is totally and temporarily disabled. \checkmark \checkmark 22 Guaranteed Insurability (business events) Lets you increase TPD Cover without having to provide health information, if certain business events occur such as the value of the business growing or a partner increasing their investment. ✓ 32 Business Safe Cover When we assess your application we'll forward underwrite TPD Cover for three times the chosen amount, so that later you can increase TPD Cover after specific business events, without having to provide more health information. \checkmark 32
+Outside super Inside sı uper For full details This option does this Total Care Plan Total Care Plan Super SMSF Plan see page Plan Protection You don't have to pay TPD premiums while the life insured is totally and temporarily disabled. ✓ ✓ ✓ 33 Guaranteed Insurability (business events) Lets you increase TPD Cover without having to provide health information, if certain business events occur such as the value of the business growing or a partner increasing their investment. ✓ 33 Business Safe Cover When we assess your application we'll forward underwrite TPD Cover for three times the chosen amount, so that later you can increase TPD Cover after specific business events, without having to provide more health information. √ 33